Krainium/reelcine/README.md

   **Web view: [https://reelcine.vercel.app](https://reelcine.vercel.app)**

-  paste an Instagram link, watch a 3D film reel spin while it extracts, save your file.
+  paste any Instagram video or image link, view  the 3D film reel spin while it extracts, save your file.

-  works for reels, posts, and IGTV. extraction runs on Vercel edge — no VPS, no external dependencies.
+  works for reels, posts, and IGTV. extraction runs on Vercel edge — no external dependencies needed.

   ---